 The consequences of sustainability risks vary across companies, sectors, markets and asset classes.
-Some companies, sectors and markets are in particular exposed to sustainability risks and hence they may pose a heightened risk of financial losses.
+Some companies, sectors and markets are to a higher degree exposed against sustainability risks and hence they may pose a heightened risk of financial losses.
 Energy companies are, for instance, known to be big emitters of greenhouse gases and may be subject to substantial regulatory pressure, and therefore investments in such companies may pose a heightened risk of financial losses.
-We do not, however, anticipate that sustainability risks can have any critically negative effect on the value of a fund.